montanaflynn/Spellcheck-API/README.md

 # Spellcheck API

-A [HTTP spellcheck API](https://www.mashape.com/montanaflynn/spellcheck) based off hunspell written Node.js.
+[HTTP spellcheck API](https://www.mashape.com/montanaflynn/spellcheck) based off hunspell written Node.js.
 The API server uses Koa so it needs node version 0.11.0 or higher and to be ran with the `--harmony` flag.
 It's better this way.

 ### Install